Harry-Yates/Harry-Yates/README.md

 San José 17° ☀️ · Stockholm 6° ☁️

 # 17°
-☀️ **Tonight, clear skies with excellent visibility, sunrise at 5:46 AM.**
+☀️ **This morning, clear skies with excellent visibility, sunrise at 5:46 AM.**

 **↑** 26° **↓** 15° · Tomorrow: ☀️ 27°
 Week: ▁██████ (25° to 27°)